Pest control hub

 Females are slightly larger than males.
 Juveniles tend to be black to dark grey with an orange stripe down either side of the neck and jaw, and they also have orange spots on the chest.

 Why is it a problem?

-This species is a generalist feeder, consuming fish, tadpoles, hatchling turtles, worms, crickets, etc. if left uncontrolled and high numbers occur in a particular area, this can have negative effects on the water quality of a stream or river, as vital components of the food chain/environment are missing as a result.
+This species is a generalist feeder, consuming fish, tadpoles, hatchling turtles, worms and crickets.
+Left uncontrolled and high numbers occur in a particular area, this can have negative effects on the water quality of a stream or river, as vital components of the food chain and environment are missing as a result.
 This can present itself in the form of poor water quality, which in turn further impacts native species while also making a stream or river unsuitable for use.